 Spend the afternoon at Asbury Park

 From the 70s to 2000s Asbury Park was experiencing some rough times but it used to be the go-to spot for the upper class who came from out of town.
 You can still see the ghosts from the past in many of its remaining structures that are still in use today.
-The Convention Hall located on the boardwalk is home of the Paramount Theater which today attracts people with its unique shops, fancy restaurants, and great events during the summer.
+The Convention Hall located on the boardwalk is home to the Paramount Theater which today attracts people with its unique shops, fancy restaurants, and great events during the summer.
 The old Casino is an excellent authentic reminder of the “old” Asbury Park.
 Today Asbury Park is a funky, gentrifying, up and coming town.

 The Boardwalk itself is a must-do in Asbury Park as well.
 Stroll along the coast, have a drink at one of the many restaurants and bars, get your hand palm read and enjoy some delicious ice cream.
 When we are in the are these are our favorite bars to go to: